joedougherty/writing/the_generator_that_could_not_be.rst

     Odds = odds()

 This seems all fine and good as far as it goes.
 You start work on a Primes generator.
 George waits patiently for you to run a few tests.
 Once you are satisfied he inquires:

 "How many primes are there again?"
-You recall Euclid's demonstration that we can always

-generate a new prime number by multiplying the largest two known primes and adding 1.
+You recall Euclid's demonstration[LINK] that we can always generate a new prime number by multiplying the largest two known primes and adding 1.

 "Infinitely many."

 Your terseness belies your anticipation of his next question.
 You know that something fun must be around the corner.

 "How about, oh, numbers that end in 0?"